nus-cs2113-AY2021S1/tp/docs/team/brandon.md

 The overview below follows the following standards:
 *Roles (short for ‘in charge of role’): Description*

-- Development and Maintenance of Timetable Scheduling
+- In-charge of Events and Timetable of the code: Handles area of events, reminders and timetable scheduling and reviews changes done in this area.

 ### Summary of Contributions
 - Set up and designed the architecture used for Event scheduling in the timetable